625 Bridgeway, Sausalito, CA 94965 (See Map Below) Phone: 415-332-3544

 Venice Gourmet Deli

-Sausalito residents often argue about which local deli is the best… and for 50 years many locals have said this landmark spot is the answer.
+Sausalito residents often argue about which local deli is the best… and for 50 years many locals have said the landmark spot named Venice Gourmet Deli is the answer.
 Although they have no tables inside, they have a fabulous view of the Bay and San Francisco and there are a few sidewalk tables in front.

-In nice weather it’s one of the best seats in town, and on certain days I’ll walk by there just hoping a spot is open so I can sit down and feel very lucky to be able to eat my lunch in Sausalito.
-(You can also order the Venice sandwiches next door at Venice Pizzeria and eat at their inside or outside tables with the same fabulous view.)
+In nice weather it’s one of the best seats in town, and on certain days I’ll walk by there with our dog just hoping a spot is open so I can sit down and feel very lucky to be able to eat my lunch in Sausalito.
+(You can also order the Venice Gourmet sandwiches next door at Venice Pizzeria and eat at their inside or outside tables with the same fabulous view.)

 Every summer thousands of Sausalito visitors hunt for an “impulse lunch,” and Venice Gourmet stands out as one of a handful of gems in the prime visitor zone: a place with really high quality food at the same prices other places charge for cheap ingredients, and even when the line is long they maintain very friendly service.
 As a result it’s a popular lunch place year-round for people who work in the area.

-This is the kind of deli where you can order several different kinds of salami — not to mention other Italian delicacies — for your sandwich.
-To be fair, you can do the same thing at some big gourmet supermarket deli’s, with it’s not the same experience as it is here at a small family operation where a lot of the faces haven’t changed since we founded OurSausalito eight years ago.
+Venice Gourmet is the kind of deli where you can order several different kinds of salami — not to mention other Italian delicacies — for your sandwich.
+To be fair, you can do the same thing at some big gourmet supermarket deli’s, but it’s not the same experience as it is here at a small family operation where a lot of the faces haven’t changed since we founded OurSausalito almost 14 years ago.
 With certain kinds of meats they may volunteer that they have a variety of cheese you haven’t thought of that would taste great with your sandwich, all for the same price.
 Their sour french rolls are real San Francisco style sourdough baked locally.